Victoria Kjær Theilvig

-Victoria Kjær Theilvig (/da/; born 13 November 2003) is a Danish model and beauty pageant titleholder who was crowned Miss Universe 2024.
+Victoria Kjær Theilvig (/da/; born 13 November 2003) is a Danish beauty pageant titleholder who was crowned Miss Universe 2024.
 Theilvig is the first Dane to win the title, and also the first woman with blonde hair to win the title in more than 20 years.

 Early life

-Kjær Theilvig was born on 13 November 2003 in Herlev, a suburb of Copenhagen, where she was raised.
+Victoria Kjær Theilvig was born on 13 November 2003 in Herlev, a suburb of Copenhagen, where she was raised.
 Kjær Theilvig attended Lyngby Handelsgymnasium, where she studied business and marketing.
 Kjær Theilvig afterwards became a professional dancer, and advocated for mental health awareness, animal rights, and entrepreneurship in the beauty industry.

 Pageantry

 Initial stints

 Kjær Theilvig began competing in pageants after becoming a contestant for Miss Denmark 2021, where she placed as the second runner-up.
 She was appointed Miss Grand Denmark in 2022, which allowed her to compete in the Miss Grand International 2022 pageant, where she finished in the top 20.